SebastianMorado/Todo-iOS/README.md

 ## What is it?

-This app is a sleek alternative to other reminder/list apps.
-Todo-iOS provides the essential functionality of a To-do list app that most users look for and it presents it in an intuitive way.
-The apps current layout allows it to be easily extended much further with features if needed.
+Todo-iOS is a sleek alternative to other reminder/list apps.
+This app provides the essential functionality of a To-do list app that most users look for (persistent and organized data, easy to navigate and edit) and presents it in an intuitive yet customizable way.
+The apps current layout allows it to be easily extended further with more features.
 The app is built on UIKit and Core Data.

 ## Features